hurchalla/modular_arithmetic/README.md

 # Modular Arithmetic
-Modular Arithmetic library for C++ and C
+Modular Arithmetic library for C++

 ## Status

-In development, currently pre-alpha version
+In development, currently alpha version.
+All planned functionality is complete and works correctly with simple tests.
+I need to implement full tests and update the CMakeLists.txt to be in beta.

 ## Author